fournip1/JPAFBOARD/README.md

 # Welcome to the PAF Board
-This small application developped with java is a bespoke media player taylored
+This small Java application is a bespoke media player taylored for sound stage manager working on improv' t
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions